JulienRht/land_matrix_deals/README.md

-# land_matrix_deals
+# Agricultural deals in the Land Matrix since 2000.

-Agricultural deals in the Land Matrix since 2000.
+The Land Matrix is an independent land monitoring initiative that promotes transparency and accountability in decisions over large-scale land acquisitions (LSLAs) in low- and middle-income countries by capturing and sharing data about these deals.